tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-05-Ins_Confidence_Intervals.md

 * In order to create a confidence interval, the upper and lower bounds of the confidence interval need to be set as a quantile or percentile range of the frequency distribution.

 * A quantile is a measurement in which a frequency distribution is divided into equal groups, thus each group contain an equal fraction of the total sample.
 Often times, quantiles are expressed in `100` equal parts, otherwise known as *percentiles*.
-For example, a student in the 95th percentile of height for his school is as tall as or taller than `95%` of students at the school.
+For example, a student in the 95th percentile of height for his school is as tall as or taller than `95%` of the students at the school.

 * The `quantile` function for `pandas` DataFrames takes in a range of values that represent the lower and upper bounds of the confidence interval.
 The `numeric_only` parameter set to `True` ensures the quantiles are computed on numeric only values.
 In this case, quantiles of `0.05` and `0.95` are values where landing `2` heads is only greater than `5%` of all simulated outcomes whereas landing `8` heads is greater than `95%` of all simulated outcomes.